Hennops Hiking Trails: Hiking Guide

 Where is the Hennops Trail located?

-Although the Hennops trail is not located in Gauteng, it is basically on the doorstep of this province.
-Located in Hartebeespoort, these trails lead along the Hennops river – hence the name.
+Although the (📍) Hennops trail is not located in Gauteng, it is basically on the doorstep of this province.
+Located in Hartbeespoort, these trails lead along the Hennops River – hence the name.
 Only a 45-minute drive from Pretoria/Johannesburg (30km), this makes it easy to visit for the day.

 There are also so many great things to do in Hartebeespoort, so you can make it a day trip or a weekend getaway.